Alternatives to grass lawns - Ground covers!

 Clover is an easy-to-care-for lawn alternative

-Often planted as a green cover crop to fix nitrogen in the soil
+Often planted as a green cover crop to fix nitrogen in the soil in backyards

 Clover can also act as an ideal eco-friendly landscaping option.
 Clover grows quickly, suppresses weeds, enriches the earth and aerates the soil with a deep root system.
 There is a new variant of it; Trifolium repens ‘Pipolina’ which is very short, with smaller leaves and it rarely flowers.
 This removes the worry of bee stings if children are running barefoot.

 Newly planted clover requires watering twice per day but needs little to no watering once it’s established.
-It’s a groundcover that stays green year-round without fertilization or mowing – the perfect plant-it and forget-it option for your green space especially if you’d rather look at and enjoy it than slog around it with the mower every weekend.
+It’s a groundcover that stays green year-round without fertilization or mowing – the perfect plant-it and forget-it option for your back garden green space especially if you’d rather look at and enjoy it than slog around it with the mower every weekend.

 Dutch white clover is the most common variety for lawn plantings.
 If you love the wildflower lawn look, check out red clover and yellow blossom varieties (which grow up to 36 inches) – they’re perfect for that “wild pasture” appearance if you’ve hankered after that certain “Waltons” wilderness lawn, or should we just say “Meadow!”